 D.21-06-035 established a new procurement mandate of 11,500 MW of additional zero-emitting or RPS-eligible net qualifying capacity to be procured by 2026 by LSEs through long-term (10 or more years) contracts.
 It ordered that the resources from Diablo Canyon be replaced with at least 2,500 MW of zero-emitting resources.
 In addition, it specifies that 2,000 MW of the procurement mandate required for 2026 must be "long-lead-time" (LLT) resources, with half coming from longduration storage and the other half from zero-emitting resources with an 80% or greater capacity factor, with the Decision pointing to geothermal and biomass as the resources best-suited to meet this category.
 VCE is permitted to use resources that were not online or in-development and contracted and approved by its Board as of June 30, 2020 to count towards its procurement requirements (i.e., contracts approved by the VCE Board and executed after June 30, 2020, can count towards VCE's procurement mandates).
 LSEs will not be given the option to opt out up front from providing their proportional share of the capacity required by D.21-06-035.
 The February 1, 2023 compliance filing will be the first check on the status of LLT resource procurement.
-VCE's new obligations and a description of the specific resource requirements for each subcategory of procurement are detailed in the following table.
-VCE's obligations are 8 MW by 2023, 23 MW by 2024, 6 MW by 2025, 4 MW of long-duration storage and 4 MW of zeroemitting resources by 2026.
+VCE's obligations are 8 MW by 2023, 23 MW by 2024, 6 MW by 2025, 4 MW of long-duration storage and 4 MW of zero-emitting resources by 2026.
 In addition, 10 MW out of its 2023-2025 procurement requirements must be met through zero-emitting generating capacity that is available 5-10pm daily.